 • 6 nights/5 day package is $3,095 per person

 • 5 nights/4 day package is $2,595 per person

 • 4 nights/3 day package is $2,095 per person

 • 3 nights/2 day package is $1,495 per person

 Additional options as well as Single Occupancy (private room, boat and guide) are available.
 Please call for more information 800.669.3474.

-The angling packages include: all ground transfers to and from the lodge, accommodations, guide service, meals and hors d'oeuvres, daily maid service, limited laundry and Bahamas 7.5% VAT Tax.
+The angling packages include: all ground transfers to and from the lodge, accommodations, guide service, meals and hors d'oeuvres, daily maid service, limited laundry.

-Tackle, alcohol, fishing license, items of personal nature, and gratuities.
+Tackle, alcohol, fishing license, items of personal nature, 12% Bahamas VAT Tax, and gratuities.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.

 • Travel Insurance Information